russellbanks/Komac/README.md

 Komac isn't just a tool – it's an integral part of a larger ecosystem, playing a pivotal role in projects like [WinGet Releaser](https://github.com/vedantmgoyal2009/winget-releaser).
 WinGet Releaser is a GitHub action that retrieves URLs from your releases and passes them directly to Komac.

-What's more, Komac is trusted by some of the most prominent and well-established repositories on GitHub, including Audacity and Vim.
-Our tool is enabling these major players to optimise their workflows and improve their software distribution processes.

 We're immensely proud of what Komac is achieving, and we invite you to join our community, contribute, and help shape the future of Komac!

 ## How can I support Komac? ❤️